 “The game against Monaco we were just terrible, then to come to Stamford Bridge and get the early goal we were in it, we were winning, but to throw it away like that was disappointing.”

-Chelsea would eventually earn the Champions League title that might have been theirs in 2004, of course, beating Bayern Munich on penalties in 2012, but that was the last time any English club has even reached the final.
+Chelsea would eventually earn the Champions League title that might have been theirs in 2004, of course, beating Bayern Munich on penalties in 2012, but for Bridge, he’ll have to live with the ‘what ifs’.

 By Tom Victor